John Stanley-19 May 1355.

 ‘My friend and I are about to climb the hill behind the chateau, to watch the sunset.
 Would you like to come with us?’

 ‘I do not think it would be wise to climb the hill at this time of night.
-It will be a full moon tonight and the locals say that witches gather on the hill at full moon.’
+It will be no moon tonight and the locals say that witches gather on the hill at a new moon.’
 She glanced over her shoulder as another group pushed their way into the already overcrowded room.

 ‘Ooh!
 Excuse me.
 There is someone over there I must talk to.’

 John led Piers out of the inn.
-‘By the way, she told me that on a full moon, witches gather on the hill!’
+‘By the way, she told me that on a new moon, witches gather on the hill!’

 Piers gave him a stern look, and he shrugged his shoulders in return.